Ji-Hwan Bae Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.05 team ERA that ranks 14th among all MLB pitching staffs.
+- The Brewers' 4.09 team ERA ranks 14th among all MLB pitching staffs.

+- Brewers pitchers combine to give up 107 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

+- Rea (4-4) gets the starting nod for the Brewers in his 14th start of the season.
+He's put together a 4.57 ERA in 69 2/3 innings pitched, with 57 strikeouts.

-- The righty last pitched on Sunday against the Cleveland Guardians, when he tossed 5 2/3 innings, allowing four earned runs while giving up eight hits.
+- The right-hander last pitched on Monday against the New York Mets, when he threw 6 1/3 innings, allowing one earned run while giving up three hits.

+- In 14 games this season, the 33-year-old has a 4.57 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .233 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.